NVDLI/LDL/README.md

 `cXeY_DESCRIPTION.py` where X represents the chapter number, Y the example number in that chapter, and DESCRIPTION is a brief description of what the example is doing.
 The examples named `aFeY_DESCRIPTION.py` are not from a regular chapter but from *Appendix F*.
+The code examples from the book are available both as Python files (.py) and as Jupyter notebooks (.ipynb).

-The naming of each code example from the videos follows the pattern `vX_Y_DESCRIPTION.py` where X_Y represents the video number and DESCRIPTION is a brief description of what the example is doing.
+The naming of each code example from the videos follows the pattern `vX_Y_DESCRIPTION.ipynb` where X_Y represent the video number and DESCRIPTION is a brief description of what the example is doing.
+The code examples from the videos are only available as Jupyter notebooks (.ipynb).

 Apart from the three directories containing code examples, there is a single directory named `data` that is supposed to contain datasets needed by some of